Determining skew left braces of size np: Introduction

-Our aim in this paper is to generalize the method obtained in \cite{CGRV2} to skew nonclassical left braces of size $np$, where $p$ is a prime number and $n$ an integer not divisible by $p$ and such that every group of order $np$ has a normal subgroup of order $p$.
-We shall apply our method to classify skew left braces of size $12 p$, for $p$ a prime number, $p \geq 7$.
+We shall apply our method to classify skew left braces of size $12 p$, for $p$ a prime number, $p\geq 7$.
 In particular we will prove the following conjecture in \cite{BNY} on the number $s(12p)$ of isomorphism classes of skew left braces of size $12p$, $p\geq 7$.

-We note that $s(24)=855, s(36)=400$ and $s(60)=418$ (see \cite{V}).
+We note that $s(24)=855, s(36)=400$ and $s(60)=418$ (see \cite[p.
+21]{V}).